The "Newly Refurbished" Spirit of Niugini Liveaboard - A Floating Nightmare!

 Day 2 - Normandy Island

 Our first dive would be at the Calypso Reef area named "Womps" or "Barbarian", depending who you ask.
-Seems all these dive sites already had names, but when the resort owners moved into the area they took it upon themselves to name the dive sites after their friends and family.
+All these dive sites already had names, but when the resort owners moved into the area they took it upon themselves to name the dive sites after their friends and family.

 The dive site consisted of a couple of pinnacles in the middle of nowhere.
 They could not be seen from the surface.
 The early morning and dark skies influenced me to put on my 60mm macro lens, but as soon as we hit the water we could see why we roughed the trip to get there.
 The bommies were covered with large sea fans, some easily 15’ across and most of them multiple layers deep.
 There were large schools of fish of all sizes.
 The green cup coral branches were full of golden anthias and fusiliers.
 Lots of blue and red cod (bass?) and several lionfish.
 With the macro lens I felt like I was dragging around a boat anchor the entire dive!
 I'm much more of a wide angle shooter than I am macro, but I had no idea I would be staring into the face of hundreds of missed photo opportunities when I jumped into the water.